Written August 2007, updated Oct 2007

 It looked like a scene from "Emergency" or "Batman" as I drove up, raised the door, pulled the plane out, and was happy that I always fill it up before I leave it, ready for the next "KR fix" on a moment's notice.
 I showed up at two minutes before 3:00, and he was there with pick'em up and Corvair parts.
 I gave him his legal tender and proceded to load the pile into the KR.
 Now I know that theoretically you're supposed to do a CG analysis everytime you fly, but let's face it, my CG (unless I'm carrying passenger) is normally plus or minus a half inch when I'm just flying around, so I don't sweat that detail unless I'm flying to OSH with tent, sleeping bag, tie-downs, or a heavy passenger.
 I've carried passengers that weighed more than a Corvair engine, so the real challenge was keeping the CG reasonable.
 Besides, I didn't happen to have any scales available at the moment.

-As soon as I lifted off, I could tell this flight was going to be a little different.
-I forget the details of exactly how it went, but I do remember it was a handful.
+As soon as I lifted off, I could tell this flight was going to be a little different, and it didn't take long to become quite a handful!
 When I got up to 100 mph or so on climbout, it became obvious that keeping the plane under control was going to be a full time job.
 The nose would start up, and I'd give it a little down stick, and it would dive radically.
-So I'd pull back, and a half second later I'd be aimed at the sky.
-This PIO (pilot induced oscillation) stuff went on for about a minute until I decided if I were just a tad slower on the draw, I was gonna be dead.
+So I'd pull back a little, and a half second later I'd be aimed at the sky.
+This roller coaster ride went on for about a minute until I decided if I were just a tad slower on the draw, I was gonna be dead.
 I don't mean little stuff that would make me look bad, I mean violent pitch changes that put 2 g's on the meter just trying to maintain straight and level!
+Full adrenaline flow had been achieved, to be sure.

 I was hard on the brakes to get stopped, but I had room to spare on the end.
 When I got to the hangar I rearranged the Vair booty back to the original configuration and weighed the tailwheel, just for a data point.
 I could hardly lift it to get it on the scale.
 It was 75 pounds without me in the plane.
 It's normally about 25 with no pilot.
 Then I weighed the Corvair parts as I took them out.
 Only 191 pounds.
 I've flown passengers heavier than that.
 But a lot of these pounds were aft of the rear spar.
 I decided it was time to redo the weight and balance (see below).